Posted by preacherwin

 About preacherwinA pastor, teacher, and a theologian concerned about the confused state of the church in America and elsewhere...Writing because the Christian should think Biblically.

-Posted on July 18, 2009, in Uncategorized and tagged ACLU, America, American Socialism, Basis for our inalienable rights, Biblical basis for constitution, Declaration of Independence, dehumanizing America, Freedom, Freedom in America, Imago Dei, inalienable rights, Pray for our Leaders, Teachers Union, unalienable rights.
+Posted on July 18, 2009, in Pastoral Reflections and tagged ACLU, America, American Socialism, Basis for our inalienable rights, Biblical basis for constitution, Declaration of Independence, dehumanizing America, Freedom, Freedom in America, Imago Dei, inalienable rights, Pray for our Leaders, Teachers Union, unalienable rights.
 Bookmark the permalink.
 2 Comments.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.